-Using the Mobility System
+Using the Mobility Kit

-To repair a tire puncture with the Mobility System, proceed as follows:
+To repair a tire puncture with the Mobility Kit, proceed as follows:

-- Filling the tire with sealant
+- Fill the tire with sealant.

-- Distributing the sealant
+- Distribute the sealant.

-- Correct the tire inflation pressure
+- Correct the tire inflation pressure.

-Filling the tire with sealant
+Fill the tire with sealant.

-Proceed in the specified order; otherwise, sealant may emerge under high pressure.
+Proceed in the specified order; otherwise, sealant may emerge under high pressure.◀

-- 1. Shake the sealant bottle. - 2.
+- Shake the sealant bottle. - 2.
 Pull the connecting hose 6 completely out of the compressor housing and screw it onto the connector of the sealant bottle.
-Make sure that the hose is not kinked. - Insert the sealant bottle on the compressor housing in an upright position.
+Make sure that the hose is not kinked. - 3.
+Insert the sealant bottle on the compressor housing in an upright position.

-- Unscrew the dust cap from the valve of the defective wheel and screw the filling hose 2 of the sealant bottle onto the valve. - 5.
-Ensure that the compressor is switched off. - Insert the plug 5 into the lighter socket/ power socket in the vehicle interior, page 101.

-7. With the engine running:

-Switch on the compressor and let is run for approx. 3 to 8 minutes to fill the tire with sealant and achieve a tire inflation pressure of approx. 26 psi/180 kPa.
+- 4. Unscrew the dust cap from the valve of the defective wheel and screw the filling hose 2 of the sealant bottle onto the valve. - 5.
+Ensure that the compressor is switched off. - 6.
+Insert the plug 5 into the lighter socket/ power socket in the vehicle interior, page 101. - 7.
+With the engine running: Switch on the compressor and let is run for approx. 3 to 8 minutes to fill the tire with sealant and achieve a tire inflation pressure of approx. 1.8 bar/26 PSI.